Argual/Satisfactory-ArgualFluidPressurizer/LocalizationExports/README.md

 ## Please read this

+If you know how to, then make a pull request instead of an issue.

 Please check your uploads for errors.
 When you upload a file with syntax errors or missing translations, I <strong>may</strong> correct them and finish the translations, but I also may just reply with "there was some error in the translation".
 Depends on the free time I have at the time I look at your issue.